hashicorp/terraform-provider-tfe/website/docs/r/sentinel_policy.html.markdown

 grouped into policy sets, which define the workspaces on which policies are enforced during runs.

-~> **NOTE:** As per the [Terraform for Cloud documentation](https://www.terraform.io/docs/cloud/sentinel/manage-policies.html#policies-and-policy-sets), although it's possible to manage policies and policy sets individually, this is a deprecated feature in Terraform Cloud, and we recommend always using versioned policy sets to manage policies.
+~> **NOTE:** Managing policies and policy sets individually is [a deprecated feature in Terraform Cloud](https://www.terraform.io/docs/cloud/sentinel/manage-policies.html#policies-and-policy-sets), and we recommend always using versioned policy sets to manage policies.

 ## Example Usage